williamslab/ibis/README.md

 (Or use `git pull` followed by `git submodule update --remote`.)

-### Supported input format
+### Steps for running IBIS
+    1. Convert input data into PLINK binary format (.bed, .bim, and .fam).

-IBIS requires PLINK binary format data to run (.bed, .bim, and .fam files).
+       IBIS requires PLINK binary format data to run.
 PLINK can be run with --make-bed to convert many other forms of genetic data into this file format.

-### Including a genetic map in the input
+    2. Insert a genetic map into the bim file using the included add-map-plink.pl executable.
        IBIS relies on the genetic map in column 3 of the input .bim file to determine how long a potential IBD segment is.
 A good human genetic map is the HapMap II map, available [here](ftp://ftp.ncbi.nlm.nih.gov/hapmap/recombination/) (as of this writing, the latest version for build 37 is in [here](ftp://ftp.ncbi.nlm.nih.gov/hapmap/recombination/2011-01_phaseII_B37/genetic_map_HapMapII_GRCh37.tar.gz)).

        The `add-map-plink.pl` script inserts a genetic map in this HapMap format into a bim file.
 Given `my.bim`, thee following creates a file `new.bim` with a genetic map:

        ./add-map-plink.pl my.bim [map directory]/genetic_map_GRCh37_chr{1..22}.txt > new.bim

        The above works in bash.
+    3. Run IBIS using the specifications described below.

 ### IBIS Usage